 The University Center has numerous facilities and offices of interest to all students.
-In it are private dining-meeting rooms, lounges, ballrooms, food service areas, bowling and billiards, a post office, general store, bank, gallery, and video room.
-The center is also home to campus student organizations, the Student Congress, and the Student Activities Board.
+In it are private dining-meeting rooms, lounges, ballrooms, food service areas, a post office, general store, ATM, gallery, and video room.
+The center is also home to campus student organizations, the Student Congress, the Graduate Student Council and the Student Activities Board.
 The Housing Office is also located in the Center.